curvegrid/go-ethereum-wiki/URL-Scheme.md

 <protocol>://<source>/<path>
 ```

-Irrespective of the main protocol, `<source>` should be resolved via ethereum `NameReg` (name registration contract).
+Irrespective of the main protocol, `<source>` should be resolved via ethereum `NameReg` (name registration contract) and/or via swarm signed version stream.

 It is up to debate how we indicate that.
 One idea is to use a top level domain, such as `.eth` (<source> == `<name>.eth`)

 In the special case of the bzz protocol, `<source>` must resolve to a Swarm hash of the content (in other words, the root key of the content).
-This content is assumed to be of mime type `application/bzz-manifest+json` the only mime-type directly handled by Swarm.
+This content is assumed to be of mime type `application/bzz-sitemap+json` the only mime-type directly handled by Swarm.

 ## Swarm manifests